 Gal Gadot, 'Affair' Co-Creator Zero in on Hedy Lamarr Series for Showtime

-Wonder Woman star Gal Gadot is nearing a deal to topline a Showtime limited series from Sarah Treem, co-creator of The Affair.
+Wonder Woman star Gal Gadot has closed a deal to topline a Showtime limited series from Sarah Treem, co-creator of The Affair.

-Gadot would play actress and inventor Hedy Lamarr in the project, sources confirmed to The Hollywood Reporter.
+Gadot will play actress and inventor Hedy Lamarr in the project, sources confirmed to The Hollywood Reporter.
 Showtime declined comment, sort of.

 "If Hedy Lamarr and Gal Gadot and Sarah Treem come together on Showtime, we would be very happy about it," Showtime programming president Gary Levine said Monday at the Television Critics Association's summer press tour.